As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Amelia and her roommate had been awake for two days straight.
 They decided to spray-paint the bathroom hot pink.
 After that, they laid into building and rebuilding the pens for the nine pit bull puppies they were raising in their two-bedroom apartment.

 Then the itching started.
-It felt like pin pricks under the skin of her hands.
+It felt like pinpricks under the skin of her hands.
 Amelia was convinced she had scabies, skin lice.
-She spent hours in front of the mirror checking her skin, picking at her face.
+She spent hours in front of the mirror checking her skin and picking at her face.
 She even got a health team to come test the apartment.
 All they found were a few dust mites.

 "At first, with meth, I remember thinking, 'What's the big deal?' " says Amelia, who asked that we not reveal her last name to protect her family's privacy.
 "But when you look at how crazy things got, everything was so out of control.
 Clearly, it is a big deal."